Apple Pay to expand to Starbucks, Chili's, KFC

 | HALF MOON BAY, Calif

-HALF MOON BAY, Calif Starbucks Corp (SBUX.O) coffee shops will begin accepting Apple Inc's (AAPL.O) mobile payment system in a pilot program starting this year, Apple Vice President Jennifer Bailey said on Thursday.
+HALF MOON BAY, Calif Starbucks Corp (SBUX.O) coffee shops will begin accepting Apple Inc's (AAPL.O) mobile payment system in a pilot programme starting this year, Apple Vice President Jennifer Bailey said on Thursday.

 KFC and Chili's restaurants also will begin accepting Apple Pay in 2016, she said at the Re/code technology conference in Half Moon Bay, California.